FredKSchott/snowpack/docs/docs/05-configuration.md

   - Useful for excluding tests and other unnecessary files from the final build.
 Supports glob pattern matching.
 - **`install`** | `string[]`
   - Known dependencies to install with Snowpack.
 Useful for installing packages manually and any dependencies that couldn't be detected by our automatic import scanner (ex: package CSS files).
-- **`homepage`** | `string`
-  - By default, Snowpack's builds your app assuming it will be hosted at the server root.
-  - You can set the "homepage" whenever your project is deployed anywhere other than the domain's root URL.
-  - Note: Snowpack will also read this value from your `package.json` manifest.
 - **`scripts`**
   - Set build scripts to transform your source files.
 See the section below for more info.
 - **`installOptions.*`**